ShafaetZamanShuvo/ShafaetZamanShuvo/README.md

 ### About Me

 Hello there!
+Assistant Manager (Technical-CSE) in Bakhrabad Gas Distribution Company Ltd.
-Assistant Software Engineer in CNSBD Ltd.
+Ex Assistant Software Engineer in CNSBD Ltd.
 Graduate in CSE from BUET.

 ### Interests